Headshot of Bradley Ditto

 What are some successes and challenges that you've experienced?

 Last summer I made a curriculum for summer school.
-Kids making up credits.
-Kids who struggled.
-These weren't kids finding a love of learning.
-They already told themselves a story.
-This isn't for me.
+Kids making up credits, kids who struggled and weren’t finding a love of learning.
+They were already telling themselves a story: ‘This isn't for me.
 I'm not a computer person.
-I can't do this.
+I can't do this.’

-I made something different.
-Real hands-on.
-We used the websiteTeachable Machine.
-They could see the moment their thinking becomes action.
-We talked to chatbots.
-Asked questions about stuff they cared about.
-Real and personal.
+So I made something different, real hands-on.
+We used the website Teachable Machine and they could see the moment their thinking became action.
+We talked to chatbots and asked questions about stuff they cared about, real and personal.

-There was this girl.
-She came in not wanting to be there.
-Saying no. Her whole body said no. But then I showed her a chatbot of a real person from history she could actually talk to.
-Something changed inside her.
-She started asking things.
-Real questions.
-Over four days she went from complaining to wanting to know.
-She wanted to understand.
-That's success.
-That's a kid finding out what she can do.That led to bigger things.
-I made a George Washington chatbot.
-Now we're trying to get money to put it in the museum as something people can use.
-Think about it.
-Anyone who goes to the museum talks to a real person from history.
-History isn't just facts.
-It's alive.
+There was one girl in particular who came in not wanting to be there, saying no; her whole body said no. But when I showed her a chatbot of a real person from history she could actually talk to, something changed inside her.
+She started asking things, real questions.
+Over four days, she went from complaining to wanting to know and understand.
+That's success; that's a kid finding out what she can do.

 What do you find compelling about computer science?

-I worked hard as a kid.
-Things didn't come easy.
-I'd sit and write something.
-It would take forever.
-I'd organize my thoughts one way and it wouldn't stick.
-I just thought that's how I was.
-That's my brain.
-I had to deal with it.Then I found tools.
-Tools that worked with how I think.
-Not against it.
-With it.Everything changed.They let me organize my thoughts the way that makes sense to me.
-Not the way someone else said it should work.
+I worked hard as a kid because things didn't come easy.
+I'd sit and write something and it would take forever; I'd organize my thoughts one way and it wouldn't stick.
+I thought that's how I was, that's my brain, and I just had to deal with it.
+Then I found tools - tools that worked with how I think, not against it, and everything changed.
+They let me organize my thoughts the way that makes sense to me, not the way someone else said it should work.
 That changed my whole life.
-And I learned something.
-Tools are powerful.
+And I learned something: tools are powerful.
 They decide what we can do.
 They decide what we think is possible.

 Kids grow up with AI everywhere now.
-They use ChatGPT.
-They scroll feeds picked by computers.
+They use ChatGPT, they scroll feeds picked by computers.
 They see AI making decisions about their lives.
-If we don't help them think about these tools, if we don't teach them to ask real questions, if we don't show them who wins and who loses, what goes wrong, then we're not getting them ready.
-We're just letting them take it in without thinking.That's what this Responsible AI work is.
-Helping kids understand what's happening.
-Teaching them to think.
+If we don't help them think about these tools, teach them to ask real questions, show them who wins and who loses and what goes wrong, then we're not getting them ready.
+We're just letting them take it in without thinking.
+That's what this Responsible AI work is - helping kids understand what's happening, teaching them to think.
 Giving them power.

 What's going well for you?
 What are you excited about?

 I'm honored to be part of the CSTA Responsible AI Fellowship.
-The people here do real work.
-Some work for Amazon.
-One runs a big school in Chicago.
-Others go around running workshops and helping districts.
-And here I am from rural Maryland with what I know about teaching where there aren't a lot of resources.
+The people here do real work - some work for Amazon, one runs a big school in Chicago, others go around running workshops and helping districts - and here I am from rural Maryland with what I know about teaching where there aren't a lot of resources.
 About helping kids think.
 About making sure they understand even if they don't have tech at home.

-I also just had an interview for county coordinator for technology.
-Hope that works out.
-That would be next.
-Taking what I know in my room and helping other teachers do it in theirs.
+I also just had an interview for county coordinator for technology - hope that works out!
+That would be next, taking what I know in my room and helping other teachers do it in theirs.

 Any advice or resources to share?
 What would you like to see more of?